The availability of a large, highly skilled workforce in Glasgow

-Glasgow's superb transport networks allows employers in the IFSD
+Glasgow's superb transport networks allow employers in the IFSD

 to draw on a huge labour pool with 1.5 million people in the